-Different capacities of DIMM (up to 128 MB) are available.
+Different capacities of DIMMs are available.
 You can install a DIMM directly in one of the memory slots on the bottom of the computer.
-Your computer memory capacity can be expanded up to 288 MB (32-MB base memory and two 128-MB DIMM options).
+Your computer memory capacity can be expanded up to 320 MB (64-MB base memory and two 128-MB DIMM options).
+If your computer is equipped with 128-MB base memory, install two 128-MB DIMM options after removing the 64-MB DIMM option that had been installed at the time of purchase.

-Your computer supports the synchronous dynamic random access memory (SDRAM) card only.
-It does not support the extended data output dynamic random access memory (EDO DRAM) card.
+The ThinkPad 770X computer supports the synchronus dynamic random access memory (SDRAM) card only.
+It does not support the enhanced data output dynamic random access memory (EDO DRAM) card.
 If you install a DIMM that is not supported by your computer, a 225 error code might appear when the system starts.
 The appropriate memory option can be purchased through your IBM reseller or IBM marketing representative.